willfaught/willfaught.github.io/content/blog/2015-12-23-why-star-wars-is-a-political-force-to-be-reckoned-with.md

 link: http://www.theguardian.com/film/2015/dec/17/why-star-wars-is-a-political-force-to-be-reckoned-with
 tags:
 - star wars
-title: Why Star Wars is a political Force to be reckoned with
+title: Why Star Wars Is A Political Force To Be Reckoned With
 ---

 Zoe Williams, writing for The Guardian: